Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    based on the raster grids you just added.
 Open the **SkyViewFactor Calculator** from the UMEP Pre-processor and calculate SVFs using both your DSM and CDSM.
 Leave all settings as default.
-This calculation produces a file called **svf.zip**' which is used later in the calculations.
+This calculation produces a file called '*svf.zip*' which is used later in the calculations.
 #.
 Open the **Wall height and aspect** plugin from the UMEP
    Pre-processor and calculate both wall height and aspect using the DSM